ikumi-rai/Python-VSCode-Template/README.md

 # Python-VSCode-Template
-Template repository when using Python and VSCode
+It's a Template repository when using Python and VSCode.